supremeimposter/My-Vault/DatabaseManagementSystem/SQL/SQL Retrieval Queries.md

 ```

 - If there is no `GROUP BY` clause then, the entire table is regarded as one single group.
+- In the context of `GROUP BY` clause, aggregation combines data of similar rows into one row.

 > [!header] `GROUP BY` with multiple relations in `FROM` clause

 - Unaggregated attributes of `HAVING` must be subset of the unaggregated attributes of `GROUP BY`.
 There can be any aggregated attributes for `HAVING`.
+- When there is a `GROUP BY` clause without a `HAVING` clause, then the number of tuples in the output is the number of groups.

 > [!think]
 > Think about the desired people and the additional people.
 Will the additional people affect out calculation?
+>> When `WHERE` clause is used instead of `HAVING` clause?

 ## ORDER BY